cakephp/docs/en/views/helpers.rst

         public $helpers = array('Awesome' => array('option1' => 'value1'));
     }

+As of 2.3 the options are merged with the ``Helper::$settings`` property of the helper.

 One common setting to use is the ``className`` option, which allows you to create aliased helpers in your views.
 This feature is useful when you want to replace ``$this->Html`` or another common Helper reference with a custom